king-kim/MECH-105/LU Factorization/README.md

 # LU Factorization Function
-This MATLAB function file implements LU factorization with pivoting for any inputted square matrix
+This algorith is a MATLAB function file that implements LU factorization with pivoting for any inputted square matrix
 ## Input
 * A - coefficient matrix
 ## Outputs